grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ## 1. Introduction

-The development of Large Language Models (LLMs) is accelerating at a breakneck pace [@deepseek-r1; @o1; @gpt4].
-On the surface, the metrics are dazzling: benchmarks are being saturated in record time, and models now exhibit superhuman performance on tasks like coding [@livecodebench; @swebench] or math competitions [@gsm8k; @aime].
+The development of Large Language Models (LLMs) is accelerating at a breakneck pace <d-cite key="deepseek-r1,o1,gpt4"></d-cite>.
+On the surface, the metrics are dazzling: benchmarks are being saturated in record time, and models now exhibit superhuman performance on tasks like coding <d-cite key="livecodebench,swebench"></d-cite> or math competitions <d-cite key="gsm8k,aime"></d-cite>.

 However, despite these soaring benchmark scores, models often face an "80% Crisis" in real-world applications.
 For instance, when tasked with writing or debugging code, they frequently make surprisingly fundamental errors.
 Fixing one bug often introduces another.
 This leads to a natural question: Why does this gap exist?

-In a recent interview [@ilya], Ilya Sutskever offered two key insights: The problem lies in data homogenization (most LLMs are pre-trained on similar web content, code, books) and post-training optimization that overfits to leaderboard benchmarks.
-Models are fine-tuned with reinforcement learning specifically designed around static test sets [@rl-reasoning], allowing them to excel in exam-like settings while performing like rote-learners in the real world.
+In a recent interview <d-cite key="ilya"></d-cite>, Ilya Sutskever offered two key insights: The problem lies in data homogenization (most LLMs are pre-trained on similar web content, code, books) and post-training optimization that overfits to leaderboard benchmarks.
+Models are fine-tuned with reinforcement learning specifically designed around static test sets <d-cite key="rl-reasoning"></d-cite>, allowing them to excel in exam-like settings while performing like rote-learners in the real world.

 Therefore, the models' fragility stems from overfitting to the specific reasoning paradigms present in current static evaluation.
 Every time a static benchmark is "solved", the field falls into a cycle: Propose a harder static dataset $\rightarrow$ Scale up the model to overfit the new structure pattern $\rightarrow$ Propose an even harder dataset.
 This is a race of "memorization capacity vs. reasoning ability."
 We mistakenly believe the model is getting smarter, but it is often just expanding its capacity to memorize patterns, thereby missing the opportunity to discover genuine reasoning algorithms and moving further away from the goal of AGI.
 As a result, in real-world applications, models often fail when encountering novel "reasoning patterns" from users.
 These patterns are simple for humans but unsolvable via memorization, which accounts for the remaining 20% of tasks where models consistently fall short.